 Quit Claim Deed

 A Quit Claim Deed conveys any interest that the old owner (Grantor) may have in the property to the new owner (Grantee).
-Although this type of deed does successfully convey any interest the Grantor may have, it does not provide a warranty, or guarantee, to the Grantee that the Grantor had the legal right, title, and interest in the property to convey it.
+Although this type of deed successfully conveys any interest the Grantor may have, it does not provide a warranty or guarantee to the Grantee that the Grantor had the legal right, title, and interest in the property to convey it.
 That is not necessarily to say that the Grantor does not have the legal right, title, and interest in the property being conveyed.
 It just relieves the Grantor from binding himself to a promise made to the Grantee regarding the property interest being conveyed.

 This type of deed is generally used for the conveyance of property between related parties or when no consideration is being paid, such as for a gift or estate planning purposes.
 This type of deed is also commonly used for property transfers made in connection with a divorce.